gekatateam/neptunus/docs/DATA_MODEL.md

 ## Event API

 As a developer, you can use Event fields directly, however, in most cases it may be more convenient to use an [API](../core/event.go):
- - `AddLabel(key string, value string)` - add label to event; if label exist, it will be overwritten
+ - `SetLabel(key string, value string)` - add label to event; if label exist, it will be overwritten
  - `GetLabel(key string) (string, bool)` - get label value by key; if label does not exist, method returns false
  - `DeleteLabel(key string)` - delete label by key
  - `AddTag(tag string)` - add tag to event